Bageshjha/Djacjo-CRM-application/README.md

 # Djacjo-CRM-application
 Created a django based CRM web app using python and mysql.
 It can store data and tables for multiple users ,and the users can also add , edit and delete the tables as they like.

+Took the model for html files from bootstrap.com